22 Signs That Someone Is a Manipulator

 External help can make a lot of things easier.
 I sometimes offer such support free of charge to charitable projects.
 This will give you additional perspectives, inspiration, helpful knowledge, and skills as well as concrete support.

-Those who do not speak are not heard, and even those who speak up are not always successful.
-There are a few more steps that need to be mastered.
+Those who do not speak are not heard, and even those who do speak are not always successful.
+True success in communication requires mastering a few additional, critical steps to ensure your message resonates.

-Transparency is important.
-That is why you will find answers to frequently asked questions already here, for example about me (profile), the services, the fees and getting to know me.
-If you like what you see, I look forward to working with you.
+Transparency is important to me.
+To help you get started, I've provided answers to frequently asked questions about myself (profile), the services I offer, fees, and the process of getting to know me.
+If you like what you see, I'd be delighted to work with you.

 I have read and accept the privacy policy.